For most couples, deciding who works and who stays home comes down to plain economics.

 While being a parent can be thankless at times, it can also be the most rewarding job on the planet.
 You might want to pull your hair out when your kid decides to eat the dog food, but does anything compare to her hug?
 During tough times in the office, a hug from Terry in accounting is just not the same.

 In the end, you can't pin a dollar sign on the value of spending time with your children.

 No, I'm not saying parenting is a stress-free occupation, but it can certainly beat juggling a full-time career at the same time.
 Striking a satisfactory balance between work and family is a constant struggle, and some parents decide that juggling is just not worth it.
 By staying at home with a child, a parent doesn't feel pressure to squeeze activities and moments into their day simply because they have time.

 Striking a Balance

-Having one parent stay at home with the children can be cost-effective and a great investment in the emotional well being of your entire family.
-But this might not be an in every case.
+Having one parent stay at home with the children can be cost-effective and a great investment in the emotional wellbeing of your entire family.
+But this might not be an option in every case.
 Every family has to look at their situation and weigh the costs and benefits of every child care option.

 Here are Three More Money-Saving Ideas to Help You Afford the Stay-At-Home Parent Lifestyle: